-Our robust, formal curriculum of academic disciplines prepares students for Cambridge International A level examinations, which are accepted by universities in the UK, America, Australia and around the world.
+Our robust, formal curriculum of academic disciplines prepares students for Cambridge International A level and IGCSE examinations which are accepted by universities in the UK, America, Australia and around the world.

 The high standards of teaching and scholarship at Charterhouse Malaysia drives academic achievement.
-Students are taught in small classes with a maximum of 12 students per class.
+Students are taught in small classes with a maximum of 12 students per class for A Levels and 18 for IGCSE.
 There is a strong emphasis on independent study and research.
 Engaging in independent learning projects not only supports strong university applications, it also develops critical thinking skills and nurtures important personal values and attributes such as honesty, resilience, empathy and respect for others.

 The school day is designed to provide opportunities for collaboration and student leadership.
-On Monday, Wednesday and Friday afternoon, learners will have the opportunity to embed skills into the Indpendent Learning Programme, Community Outreach initiatives, and extra – curricular opportunities.
+Time is built in to the schedule for learners to have the opportunity to embed skills into the Indpendent Learning Programme, Community Outreach initiatives, and extra – curricular opportunities.
 These activities support the healthy development of our learners and underscore our school culture which declares that a person’s success is measured in their value to others.